life-itself/community/content/tao/working-with-us.md

 ## What are my work responsibilities?

 Job descriptions at Life Itself are intentionally wide in scope.
-This allows you to find work within the company that suits your interests, skills, and motivations.
-Life Itselfers are flexible workers, and tend to go where their energies are needed most.
+This allows you to find work within the organization that suits your interests, skills, and motivations.
+Life Itself-ers are flexible workers, and tend to go where their energies are needed most.
 If you’re really stuck on what you ought to be doing, don’t hesitate to bring this up with your team.

 ## How do you get stuff done?